ebranlard/pyDatView/README.md

 ```
 where `/anaconda3/bin/` is the path that would be returned by the command `which conda`.
 Note the `.app` at the end.
 If you don't have `python.app`, try installing it with `conda install -c anaconda python.app`

+Note also that several users have been struggling to run pyDatView on the mac Terminal in new macOS systems.
+If you encounter the same issues, we recommend using the integrated zsh terminal from [VSCode](https://code.visualstudio.com) or using a more advanced terminal like [iterm2](https://iterm2.com/downloads.html) and perform the installation steps there.
+Also, make sure to stick to the base anaconda environment.

 ### Easy access
 To easily access the program later, you can add an alias to your `.bashrc` or install the pydatview module: